k155cvut/gise/docs/practicals/MapProjections.md

     <br>
     In technical report answer following questions:

-    - Which projection distorts the shape of Iceland the most/the less?
-Compare the total area of Iceland in these projections with its actual size.
+    - Which projection distorts the shape of the selected country the most/the less?
+Compare the total area of the selected country in these projections with its actual size.
-    - Name at least three map projections, that are most suitable (according to their accuracy) for displaying Iceland.
+    - Name at least three map projections, that are most suitable (according to their accuracy) for displaying the selected country.
 Where can you find the information about these map projections?

     ??? tip "How-To"
-        To calculate the total area of Iceland in each projection you have to do following steps:
+        To calculate the total area of the selected country in each projection you have to do following steps:

         1. Use the *Project* tool to project spatial data to PCS.
         2. In the attribute table, add a new field for each projection (e.g. *area_merc*, *area_bonne*, *area_cube*, etc.).
-        3. Use the *Calculate Geometry* tool to calculate the area of Iceland in all desired projections.
+        3. Use the *Calculate Geometry* tool to calculate the area of the selected country in all desired projections.

           <figure markdown>
             ![Setting the Calculate Geometry tool](../assets/cviceni2/CalculateGeometry2.png "Setting the Calculate Geometry tool"){ width=400px }